unusep/main/docs/UserGuide.md

   Views the 1st task in the results of the `find` command.

 #### Find all tasks due : `taskdue`
-Finds all tasks due on and before the date specified in the To-Do list.
+Finds all tasks due on and before the date specified in the To-Do list.<br>
 Format: `taskdue END_DATE`

-> Finds all tasks due on and before `END_DATE`.
+> Finds all tasks due on and before `END_DATE`.<br>
   The date can be in natural language
-  (E.g. next X hours, today, tomorrow, next X days, next week, next month) Or in standard format
+  (E.g. next X hours, today, tomorrow, next X days, next week, next month) or in standard format
   (E.g. 2016-10-3 10:00)

 Examples: